fede-mat/svd_thesis/README.md

-Optional In-depth Study on SVD Matrix Factorization as a Final Examination for the Bachelor's Degree Course at the Polytechnic University of Milan under the supervision of Professor Marco Verani.
+### In-depth Study on SVD Matrix Factorization
+**Final Examination for the Bachelor's Degree Course at the Polytechnic University of Milan**

+**Supervised by Professor Marco Verani**

-This repository is solely for tracking and backing up the work done, which will be discussed in September 2024.
+This repository serves as a comprehensive record and backup of the work conducted for this final examination.
+The detailed findings and analyses will be presented and discussed in September 2024.